tmedwards/sugarcube-2/docs/core/methods.md

 ### `<Array>.pluck()` → *any* {#methods-array-prototype-method-pluck}

-Removes and returns a random member from the array.
+Removes and returns a random member from the base array.

 #### Since: